Murray fuels big 3rd quarter run, Nuggets beat Magic 113-104

 After the decisive run by Denver, the Magic regained their composure and sliced it to 98-96 with 4:30 remaining.
 But Murray hit a fade-away and a 3-pointer to extend the lead.

+”We did a good job of handling their runs, especially in the fourth,” Murray said.

-For a half, the Magic looked like the more energetic team despite a seven-point loss in Utah the night before.
-But then they began to run out of steam after halftime.
+For a half, the Magic looked like the more energetic team despite a seven-point loss in Utah on Tuesday.
+They ran out of steam after halftime.
 Orlando went 5 of 23 from the floor in the third quarter.
-The Magic lost their cool in the quarter, too, with coach Steve Clifford and guard D.J.
+The Magic also lost their cool in the quarter, too, with coach Steve Clifford and guard D.J.
 Augustin each drawing technical fouls.

+”We couldn’t make shots and we got good looks.
+We let it affect our defense,” said Nikola Vucevic, who scored 20 points. ”We let our heads drop and it cost us.”

 Orlando erupted for 60 points in the opening half against the defensive-minded Nuggets, who entered allowing a league-low 101.7 points per game.